 If you would have asked a five-year-old Anna Sullentrup what she “wanted to be” as she darted around her grandparents’ scenic farm in Krakow, Missouri, she surely would’ve piped “veterinarian.”
 That might still be her ultimate path.
 But 15 years later, Sullentrup’s undergraduate research at Mizzou has presented that Franklin County girl with welcome options.

-Sullentrup is one of three students from orthopedic research professor Aaron Stoker’s lab who will present at the UM System Undergraduate Research event the week of April 12, and again at the Spring Undergraduate Research and Creative Achievements Forum April 19–23.
-Both events are virtual, and the latter coincides with Undergraduate Research Week at Mizzou.
+Sullentrup is one of three students from orthopedic research professor Aaron Stoker’s lab who presented at this spring’s UM System Undergraduate Research event and later at the Spring Undergraduate Research and Creative Achievements Forum.
+Both events were virtual, and the latter coincided with Undergraduate Research Week at Mizzou.

 “Now I’m not sure if I want to pursue veterinary medicine, medicine or research,” says Sullentrup, who studies the effects of medications on cell metabolism in arthritis patients.
 “I love the collaborative experience in the research laboratory.
 I had no idea that I would meet friends, mentors, instructors — so many people who would shape so many things about my college experience.”